vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 ![D3SK3-MCQ3_0](https://user-images.githubusercontent.com/80052961/110229663-24a74880-7f31-11eb-9934-ca3912959f0f.JPG)

-The blow image shows the layout diagram of a function.
+The below image shows the layout diagram of a function.
 In the layout, the pink color strips are polysilicon strips and bottom of the layout shows the gnd terminal and it has contacts which are used to connect the ground terminal.

 ![D3SK3-MCQ3](https://user-images.githubusercontent.com/80052961/110229666-28d36600-7f31-11eb-9300-a52158cd22c4.JPG)